smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 ### Frequencies, Octaves, and Notes

 To control the actual frequency and enablement of the notes played on a channel, four parameters are involved.
 The first, **Frequency Value** (or "F NUM") is a 10-bit quantity which is split between a full 8-bit register and two bits of another register.
-Taken together, the Frequency Value can be in the range of 0&ndash;1,023.
+Taken together, the Frequency Value can be in the range of 0--1,023.
 Another channel parameter, **Octave** (or "BLOCK"), shifts the binary digits in the Frequency Value to the left by a certain number of positions.
 The Octave value can be any integer between 0 (meaning no shift occurs) up to 7 (shift to the left by seven binary digits).
 This has the effect of multiplying the Frequency Value by 2<sup>BLOCK</sup>, which also has the effect of moving the note frequency up by one musical octave for every one Octave Value.

-To convert the Frequency and Octave Values into the frequency they represent, the formula **_f_ = _FNUM_ &times; 49,716 &#8725; 2<sup>20 - _BLOCK_</sup>** can be used.
+To convert the Frequency and Octave Values into the frequency they represent, the formula **_f_ = _FNUM_ &times; 49,716 &frasl; 2<sup>20 - _BLOCK_</sup>** can be used.
 Here _f_ is the audible frequency that will be played (in hertz), _FNUM_ is the Frequency Value as programmed into the OPL2's registers, and _BLOCK_ is the Octave Value.
 The constant 49,716 is the sampling frequency of the AdLib's OPL2.

-The inverse of this formula is more commonly seen in documentation for AdLib programming: **_FNUM_ = _f_ &times; 2<sup>20 - _BLOCK_</sup> &#8725; 49,716**.
+The inverse of this formula is more commonly seen in documentation for AdLib programming: **_FNUM_ = _f_ &times; 2<sup>20 - _BLOCK_</sup> &frasl; 49,716**.
 The programmer has to do a bit of work here -- not only is it necessary to translate musical note names into frequencies in hertz before even starting the conversion, but they also need to select a value for _BLOCK_ that won't cause _FNUM_ to overflow on high notes, while also providing enough resolution to get accurate tuning on low notes.
 It's a bit of a delicate trade-off.

-{{< note >}}The value chosen for _FNUM_ also interacts with the Note Select (Keyboard Split) parameter, explained below.
-The programmer should consider how the chosen _FNUM_ value will propagate through this setting to influence the envelope rates.{{< /note >}}
+{{% note %}}The value chosen for _FNUM_ also interacts with the Note Select (Keyboard Split) parameter, explained below.
+The programmer should consider how the chosen _FNUM_ value will propagate through this setting to influence the envelope rates.{{% /note %}}

 Next, each operator has a **Frequency Multiplier Value** which can further manipulate the frequency being played.
 This is the only parameter that allows the two operators on a channel to run at different frequencies -- all other frequency-control parameters are set at the channel level and apply to both operators in unison.